Strikes, quality drive slow Hyundai Motor's U.S. growth

 Hyundai’s total sales fell 4.6 percent in August from a year ago, the first drop in more than three years.

-Its labor union, which has demanded higher wages and shorter working hours, narrowly voted in favor of a wage deal late on Monday, after the first stoppages in four years cost Hyundai a record $1.5 billion in lost production and last month triggered a 30 percent drop in domestic sales.
+Its labour union, which has demanded higher wages and shorter working hours, narrowly voted in favour of a wage deal late on Monday, after the first stoppages in four years cost Hyundai a record $1.5 billion in lost production and last month triggered a 30 percent drop in domestic sales.

 Overseas sales are also likely to feel the impact this month as reduced shipments will keep inventories tight in key markets.